Aegizz/Tut-7-ON-Imp/README.md

 - Server can forward a private chat to all destination servers
 - Client can handle a public chat and extract message
 - Client can handle a private chat and decrypt the message if it is meant for them

-# Vulnerable Code

-### Vulnerability #1
- In server.cpp, there is an insecure string copy which can cause a stack overflow, luckily it is protected by the compiler.... except that the developer disable stack protection and memory protection for debugging!!!
-Oh no!
-    Insecure Copy /server.cpp Line 115
-    server-debug Makefile Line 40
-### Vulnerability #2
- In the gitignore, there is not ignorance of .pem files, the files used for key generation.
-This will likely lead to a user or users leaking keys at some point.
- This is a common way that users leak private information on the internet and has potential to cause issues later down the line as commit history cannot be removed.
-### Vulnerability #3
- Oops!
-We forgot to discard messages from users where the signature does not match, the message will still be forwarded provided it can be decoded and will identify the user based on their client-id and server-id.
-### Vulnerability #4
- No input validation is being run for messages on the client or the server.
-This will allow buffer overflow vulnerabilities.
-### Vulnerability #5
- When a client connects to a server, it stores the last assigned client ID in an integer so it know what client ID to give out next.
-If somebody connects and disconnects over and over, regenerating their keys each time, the integer could be overflowed (it is more likely that the server would instead crash).
-Before this, it is more likely that the mapping would be flooded with clients and become a large file.
-Since the server reads this file and converts it to a map, it would slow down the server performance drastically or crash it.